 With this value of $k_{\text{osc}}$, and recalling that for an ALP $k_0=k_{\text{osc}}$ and $A_0\approx 0.3$, we can now repeat the process in the previous subsection to calculate $\Mhc$, $\Msc$, and $\tau$ for an ALP.
 This results in

-Again, $T_{\rm osc}$ is determined by $m_a$ from \Eq{eq:Tosc}.
-Here, we have ignored the small difference between $g_*(T)$ and $g_{*,S}(T)$.
+Here, $\eta \equiv g_{*S}(T_\text{osc})/g_*^{3/4}(T_\text{osc})$ and $T_{\rm osc}$ is determined by $m_a$ from \Eq{eq:Tosc}.
+Note that the log factor in \Eq{eq:tauALP} is always positive.
 With the above expressions, we obtained all the equations needed to compute the axion star mass function for ALPs.
 Note that $\tau$ is independent of $m_a$ except for a minor dependence from $g_*$.
 This gives an almost universal mass distribution shape for all $m_a$, although as $m_a$ is increased the peak in the distribution of star masses also increases.

 In Fig.~\ref{fig:MRcontour_ALP}, we present the same axion star properties as Fig.~\ref{fig:MRcontour} for axion-like particles.
 The black and red curves are the mass and density contours of ALP stars, respectively.
 We also show the pivot axion minihalo mass $x_{h,p}$ with the blue dashed line.
 Similar to the QCD axion scenario, axion minihalos with smaller masses still have a larger axion star formation rate.
 Therefore smaller $x_h$ can lead to axion star formation while large $x_h$ correspond to the grey region without any axion stars forming during matter-radiation equality.
 Unlike QCD axion stars, the ALP star formation rate is independent of $m_a$ except for the minor $g_*$ dependence.
 Thus, the red curves and the boundary of the grey region are nearly horizontal.
 The mass contours are almost vertical because the de Broglie wavelength of axion waves sets the size of axion stars while the axion star densities are approximately independent of $m_a$.
 A smaller $m_a$ corresponds to a larger $M_\star$, which implies constraints on massive compact objects can place a lower bound on the ALP mass.